chetan6780/Complete-Preparation/README.md

 # Complete-Preparation

-One-stop destination for all you technical interview Preparation.
+One-stop destination for all your technical interview Preparation.

 Head over to [old site](https://chetan6780.github.io/Complete-Preparation/) or [new site](https://chetan6780.gitbook.io/complete-preparation/readme) to get started.
 Both are updated 🚀.